Cat and Dog Microchipping in Carmel

 How Cat and Dog Microchipping Works

-Microchipping is quick, easy and requires zero anesthesia.
+Cat and dog microchipping is quick, easy and requires zero anesthesia.
 Since a microchip is as tiny as a grain of rice, we inject it hypodermically and is no more painful than your pet’s vaccines.
 Once placed between your pet’s shoulder blades, the microchip is typically good for life.
 Then, the microchip can be electronically scanned to identify them.
 As nearly maintenance free as they are though, you must keep contact information current on the microchips associated online registry.
 Animal shelter and veterinary workers use the unique number each microchip contains to look up your information on the registry.
-If your microchipped pet becomes lost, animal shelter workers and veterinarians can electronically scan their microchip and look up your information to alert you.
+If your microchipped dog or cat becomes lost, animal shelter workers and veterinarians can electronically scan their microchip and look up your information to alert you.

-Because of the ease of placement, we can add pet microchipping onto any other service at Hazel Dell Animal Hospital.
+Because of the ease of placement, we can add cat and dog microchipping onto any other service at Hazel Dell Animal Hospital.
 If your concerned about your pet’s comfort during injection, we can place the microchip during any anesthetic procedure as well.
 Ask us about microchipping during your pet’s spay and neuter surgery or dental cleaning.
-If you would like to learn more, don’t hesitate to contact us with any questions.
+If you would like to learn more, don’t hesitate to call us at 317-846-8710 with any questions or book an appointment online.
 We look forward to helping bring your pet home in case the unexpected happens.